Sep 21, 2021

 We’ve broken down the process of selling photos online into three simple steps:

 Decide on a niche so people know what you specialize in.
-If you haven’t decided yet, experiment with different styles and pick a subject that you like.
+If you haven’t decided on a business idea, experiment with different styles and pick a subject that you like.
+Do not forget to assess what’s trending in the market as well.

 After that, perform keyword research to analyze the search volume of keywords related to your niche.
 As a rule of thumb, anything over 1,000 average monthly searches is likely to bring profit.